zackees/zcmds/README.md

     * organizes the files in your default obs directory.
   * merge-to
     * Merges a clean git repo (no untracked files) to the target branch, pushes that target branch, then switches back to the original branch.
+  * new
+    * Opens a new terminal command window from the current terminal command window.
   * printenv
     * prints the current environment variables, including path.
 Everything is sorted
   * pdf2png